 Before You Arrive

-Soon you’ll be on the exciting UIC campus in Chicago.
-Before you arrive, complete the steps below to avoid common issues or delays for international students.
+Congratulations and welcome to UIC Global!
+Soon you’ll be on the exciting University of Illinois at Chicago campus.
+Before you arrive, complete the steps below to avoid common issues and delays for international students.
+If you have any questions, contact us and we’ll be happy to help!

 After you receive the electronic copy of your I-20, complete the following steps before booking your visa appointment: